Introduction

 local args, token = ...

 There are 3 things we want to import for this template to work.
 The first is the Discord module, which allows us to send messages to Discord.
 The second is the Interop module, which provides some functions allowing for seamless interoperability between your template and AntiRaid.
-The third is the Formatters module, which provides some helper methods for formatting audit log fields (formally known as gwevent_fields
+The third is the promise module which lets us run asynchronous tasks like sending a message to Discord.

 local discord = require "@antiraid/discord"